 D. How can the audience engage with the HIGR Participation graph and support retention of study participation?

-HIGR participants and parties interested in the Registry can engage with the graph by being aware of the level of activity for all stages of participation.
-In addition, to supporting user participation by registering with the study and contributing data, individuals can see the required activity to ensure the study is successful and advance
+HIGR respondents and parties interested in the Registry can engage with the graph by being aware of the level of activity for all stages of participation.
+In addition, to supporting participation by registering with the study and contributing data, individuals can see the required activity to ensure the study is successful and advance knowledge and research.